grunch/mori/README.md

 ```
 cargo run -- send --desc $DESC --psbt <psbt transaction>
 ```
-That should show you a transaction Id, that means that it works 😀
+That should show you a transaction Id, that means that it works 😀 Congratulations! you can die now! ⚰️🪦⚱️💀